 My research interests consist of developing and applying novel comparative phylogeographic and population genomic methods.
-I am a post-doc with Professor Andrew D. Kern and am currently working on a project that entails utilizing a machine-learning approach, specifically "deep learning" central neural networks, for detecting selective sweeps, notably partial/incomplete sweeps that are presently in progress.
-This methodological development is being applied to whole-genome data for 9 Anopheles mosquito populations to infer genomic responses to insecticide use, which will be used to inform malaria management.
+I am a post-doc with Professor Andrew D. Kern and am currently working on a project that entails utilizing a machine learning approach, specifically "deep learning" convolutional neural networks, for detecting selective sweeps, notably partial/incomplete sweeps that are presently in progress.
+This methodological development is being applied to whole-genome data for eight Anopheles mosquito populations to infer genomic responses to insecticide use, which will be used to inform malaria management.

 For my PhD , which I recently finished under the supervision of Professor Michael J. Hickerson, I primarily developed hierarchical co-demographic modeling approaches given genomic-scale data across multiple independent taxa.
 In addition, I investigated the effect of purifying selection on transposable elements, and in turn genomic architecture, in model vertebrate organisms within a comparative demographic framework.

 During my undergraduate education, I was a guest researcher under the supervision of Professor Jeffrey L. Boore at the Department of Energy Joint Genome Institute in Walnut Creek, CA. Here, I contributed to a primate phylogeny project through wet-lab work and basic upstream bioinformatics.